Maumagnaguagno/HyperTensioN/docs/Custom.md

 Easier to start with the movement operators, the tricky part is to avoid repetitions or the robot may be stuck in a loop of A to B and B to A during [search](../examples/search/search.jshop).
 Robby needs to remember which locations were visited using a recursive description.
-The base of the recursion happens when the object (Robby) is already at the destination, otherwise use move, enter or exit, mark the position and call the recursion again.
+The base of the recursion happens when Robby is already at the destination, otherwise use move, enter or exit, mark the position and call the recursion again.
-Locations must be unvisited once the destination is reached to be able to reuse such locations.
+Locations must be unvisited once the destination is reached to be revisited by new tasks.

 ## Domain
 The first step is to define all the nodes in the hierarchy.